 For Bitches (Dams), a minimum of four (4) Champions of record must be produced.
 Plateaus of Excellence for Brood Bitches are 8, 10 and 12 Champions produced.

-The Companion Dog Hall of Fame recognizes bulldogs who have attained the Utility Dog (U.D.) or Tracking Dogs (T.D.) titles.
+The Performance Dog Hall of Fame recognizes bulldogs who have attained the Utility Dog (U.D.) or Tracking Dogs (T.D.) titles.
 The First Plateau is for those earning the Utility Dog Excellent (UDX) or the Tracking Dog Excellent (T.D.X.) titles., with a First Plateau of the Variable Surface Tracking (VST).
 An additional achievement category for Agility was also approved.
 Dogs may achieve BCA Hall of Fame recognition for any of the following achievements: Agility Excellent, Excellent Agility Jumper, Excellent Fast, Agility Excellent "A" Preferred, and/or the Excellent Agility Jumpers With Weaves "A" Preferred.
 The bulldog qualifying in any of the Agility areas must be an AKC registered bulldog and the owner must be a BCA member in good standing at the time he qualifies.

 The owner of any qualifying dog or bitch must be a member of BCA in good standing, unless the achievement was made prior to BCA's reorganization in 1950.
 An application for consideration for these awards would need to be submitted by the breeder for himself, or owner of the dog in the case of a Sire or Dam.